 Geoff Kaniuk was awarded a set of mice for operating the computer, and youngsters

-Nicola Hurden, Garry White and Shawn Hearn were recognised for running the
+Nicola Hurden, Gary White and Shawn Hearn were recognised for running the

 registration.
 Peter Kimme (1 dan Berlin) had a prize for furthest travelled.
 The

 new format was meant to attract kyu players, but attracted a large proportion of

 dan players; the event also had introductory sessions for the local public.

 Five teams of six battled over four rapid rounds to decide who was best.
 Yet

 again it was Cambridge who scored 18, aided by perfect fours from Seong-June Kim

 (6 dan) and David Ward (3 dan).
 Alan Thornton's 4/4 helped London come second